Academic - Director

 I specialise on the Japanese economy and most of my research has been on current macro-economic policy issues in Japan.
 I’ve been interested in Japanese banking and finance for many years and have also written on financial systems in economies in transition and on the Asian financial crisis of 1997.
 At the ANU I have been Executive Director of the Australia-Japan Research Centre which focuses on the economic interaction between Australia and Japan and their strategic interests in the Asia Pacific region.
 Presently I am serving as PVC Research.

 I am based at the Oriental Institue, Pusey Lane, Oxford.
 My research interests include Proletarian Literature, Women’s Writing, Gender Theory, Comparative Literature, and Atomic Bomb Literature.
-My contribution to the masters programme will be a course on Modern Japanese Literature and Film, with a focus on the post war.
+My contribution to the masters programme will be a course on Modern Japanese Literature, with a focus on the post war.
+More information can be found here.